Canasta: Penalties

 It is possible to have a negative total score.
 The game ends when a player/team's total score reaches 5000.
-If both players/teams reach 5000 at the end of hand, whoever has the higher score, wins the game.
+If both players/teams reach 5000 at the end of a hand, whoever has the higher score, wins the game.
 The margin of victory is the difference in points.

+Variations

 Canasta for two or three players

 Canasta can be played with fewer than four players with some variations in the rules.
 The most significant changes are in the number of cards dealt at the beginning of the hand and the fact that each person plays individually.
 In a game with three players, each player receives 13 cards.
-In a two player game each player receives 15 cards and each player draws two cards on each of their turns and discards one.
+In a two-player game each player receives 15 cards and each player draws two cards on each of their turns and discards one.
 If each player draws two cards, there is usually the additional requirement that a player must have made two canastas in order to go out.

-The Canasta League of America

-The CLA was established in 2013 as a result of the growing popularity of Canasta.
-Utilizing the rules of Modern American Canasta, the CLA, has standardized the rules through their (currently) 9th Edition of the CLA Standard Rules and Instruction for Playing Modern Canasta.
-The Canasta League of America reports that they have endorsed Canasta Junction for online game play which plays according to the CLA Rules.
-Annual Membership in the CLA is open to anyone.
-The Standard Rules book is available on their website.

-US American Canasta
+Modern American Canasta

 This version of Canasta is widespread, especially in the United States, and it was the official tournament version used by the (possibly defunct) American Canasta Association.
-American Canasta can be found in few books.
-One notable exception is Scarne's Encyclopedia of Card Games, where the author claims to have invented a game which he calls International Canasta.
+American Canasta can be found in a few books.
+One notable exception is Scarne's Encyclopedia of Card Games, where the author claims to have invented a game that he calls International Canasta.
 Most of the elements of Modern American Canasta can be found in Scarne's International Canasta, although there are some differences.

-Due to its relative complexity and unforgiving scoring rules, which give large penalties for many melds that would be acceptable and even good in other versions, this may not be the best version for beginning players; "classic" canasta or Hand & Foot may better serve this purpose.
-(On the other hand, these versions can teach habits that become major liabilities in American canasta).
-This version is only meant to be played by exactly four players, in two two-person partnerships.
-Important differences between this version and the "classic" version include: